MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ## Scenario

-1. This web application uses **Microsoft Entra ID Spring Boot Starter client library for Java** to sign in users an Microsoft Entra ID tenant and obtains an [ID Token](/entra/identity-platform/id-tokens) from **Microsoft Entra ID**.
+1. This web application uses Microsoft Entra ID Spring Boot Starter client library for Java to sign in users in a Microsoft Entra ID tenant and obtain an [ID Token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
-1. The **ID Token** contains the **groups** claim.
+1. The ID token contains the groups claim.
 The application loads these claims into Spring GrantedAuthorities list for the signed-in user.
 These values determine which pages the user is authorized to access.

 ## Prerequisites

 - [JDK Version 15](https://jdk.java.net/15/).
 This sample was developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
-- An **Microsoft Entra ID** tenant.
-For more information see: [How to get an Microsoft Entra ID tenant](/entra/identity-platform/quickstart-create-new-tenant)
+- A Microsoft Entra ID tenant.
+For more information, see [Quickstart: Set up a tenant](/entra/identity-platform/quickstart-create-new-tenant)
-- A user account in your **Microsoft Entra ID** tenant.
+- A user account in your Microsoft Entra ID tenant.
 This sample doesn't work with a personal Microsoft account.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
 - Two security groups, named **AdminGroup** and **UserGroup**, containing the user or users that you want to sign and test this sample.
 Or, you may add the user to two existing security groups in your tenant.
 If you choose to use existing groups, be sure to modify the sample configuration to use your existing security groups' name and object ID.
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)